 Ashlea Mary Cohen was awarded a Masters in Physiotherapy from Sydney University in 2012, and achieved a Bachelor of Applied Science (Exercise & Sport Science/Masters of Nursing) in 2009.
 She has completed a Graduate Certificate of Sports Physiotherapy in 2015 and is currently undertaking her Masters of Sports Physiotherapy/Masters of Musculoskeletal Physiotherapy through La Trobe University with the goal of becoming a Titled Sports Physiotherapist in 2018.

 Ashlea Mary has an interest in the prevention and treatment of Musculoskeletal disorders and Sports injuries.
 Her love of dance and the arts has seen her gain employment as a Physiotherapist with musical theatre and dance productions in Sydney: Les Miserables (2015), Anything Goes (2015), Belgium Dance Company, Sydney Tour (2015), Mark Morris Dance Company (2015), Fiddler on the Roof (2016), We Will Rock You (2016), My Fair Lady (2016, 2017) and Diary of a Wombat (2017).
-Ashlea is the Principal Physiotherapist for Sydney Dance Company and Company Physiotherapist for Bangarra Dance Theatre.
+Ashlea worked as the Principal Physiotherapist for Bangarra Dance Theatre in 2016-2017.
+She is currently the Principal Physiotherapist for Sydney Dance Company.

 Sporting athletes will benefit from Ashlea’s clinical reasoning and rehabilitation skills along with dancers profiting from her expertise in conducting Pre Pointe Assessments and Dance Screenings.

 Experience the ‘Peak’ treatment by the Director/ Principal Physiotherapist in the clinic.